 Most of these were purchased at the supermarket, except for the castile soap and eucalyptus oil which I found at a health food store.

-I have been hoarding old cleaning bottles for a few months to hold my new homemade cleaners (these ones are from Method), so I just gave them a good rinse and removed the sticky label residue by rubbing it with vegetable oil.
+I have been hoarding old cleaning bottles for a few months to hold my new homemade cleaners (these ones are from Method).
+I gave them a good rinse and removed the sticky label residue by rubbing it with vegetable oil.

 I was excited to find this handy pack of cloths at Woolworths supermarket, as it will help me remember which cloth needs to be used for which cleaning job.
-I have a stash of general microfibres that I keep in the laundry.
+I also have a stash of general-use microfibres that I keep in the laundry.

-The first thing I tried was the stainless steel cloth...riveting pictures to follow!
+The first thing I tried was the stainless steel cloth... thrilling pictures to follow!
 Here's the dirty fridge:

 A quick spray with water and a gentle rub with the microfibre...

 And a sparkling clean result!
-No product required except water is a tick in my books.
+No product required except water equals a tick in my books.

-UPDATE: Get your free cleaning label templates to attach to cleaning bottles by clicking on the button below!
+UPDATE: Get your free cleaning label templates for your cleaning bottles by clicking on the button below!

-I find it cleans our wooden kitchen table really well, as well as the laminate bench tops, bathroom sink, shower and bath.
+I also find this all-purpose spray cleans our wooden kitchen table well, along with the laminate bench tops, bathroom sink, shower and bath.

 I'll be back next week with a few more recipes including all-natural laundry detergent, stain removal and oven cleaner.
 I've had fantastic results with them all so far, especially the laundry detergent!